isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-Flame Violet.md

 <section>
   <h4>Growing:</h4>
-	<p>Regular application of a dilute fertiliser with a higher Phosphorous and Potassium content will help encourage flowering.
+	<p>Regular application of <a href="/page-index/horticulture-techniques/fertilising/">a dilute fertiliser with a higher Phosphorous and Potassium content</a> will help encourage flowering.
 Water when the surface of the soil is dry.
-Take care to water directly onto the soil or do bottom-up watering as water on the leaves causes rot.
+Take care to water directly onto the soil or do <a href="/page-index/horticulture-techniques/bottom-watering/">bottom-up watering</a> as water on the leaves causes rot.
 Make sure that your Flame Violets get enough bright, indirect light to encourage flowering.
-Avoid direct sun as it may burn its leaves.
+Avoid direct sun as it may <a href="/page-index/plant-problems/sunburn/">burn</a> its leaves.
 Ensure that the Flame Violet are placed in an area that has high humidity.
 As with all potted plants, regular repotting once a year will prevent it from becoming root bound.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-		<p>Flame Violets can be propagated by stem cuttings or plantlets.</p>
+	<p>Flame Violets can be propagated by <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">stem cuttings</a> or <a href="/page-index/horticulture-techniques/propagating-by-division/">plantlets</a>.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
-		<p>Aphids, mealy bugs, and spider mites often infest the plant if it is sickly or overgrown.
-Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
-Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like root rot, lack of sunlight, and nutrient deficiencies.</p>
+	<p><a href="/page-index/pests/aphids/">Aphids</a>, <a href="/page-index/pests/mealy-bugs/">mealy bugs</a>, and <a href="/page-index/pests/spider-mites/">spider mites</a> often infest the plant if it is sickly or overgrown.
+Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests. <a href="/page-index/horticulture-techniques/pruning/">Regularly prune</a> the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like <a href="/page-index/plant-problems/root-rot/">root rot</a>, lack of sunlight, and <a href="/page-index/horticulture-techniques/nutrient-deficiencies/">nutrient deficiencies</a>.</p>
-		<p>Fungal leafspots, stem blights and root rotting can occur when the plant is overwatered.
+	<p>Fungal leafspots, stem blights and root rotting can occur when the plant is <a href="/page-index/horticulture-techniques/watering/">overwatered</a>.
 Water only when the surface of the soil is dry.</p>
 	<br>
 </section>